On Symmetric Gauss-Seidel ADMM Algorithm for $\mathcal{H}_\infty$ Guaranteed Cost Control with Convex Parameterization: Illustrative Examples

 Essentially in the approach presented in~\cite{peres1994optimal}, a suitable polytope $\mathscr{P}^0$ is initialized such that $\mathscr{C}_U$ is a subset of $\mathscr{P}^0$.
 Then, the associated linear constraint is solved in the linear programming routine (which is conducted within the polytope).
 For invoked nonlinear constraints, the cutting plane technique (also known as the outer linearization method) is adopted, where the satisfaction/violation condition of the nonlinear constraints is checked.
 If they are violated, half space (i.e., the cutting plane) will be generated and constructed for separation and update of the polytope in an iterative framework.
 Subsequently, the cutting planes are implemented as linear inequality constraints in the linear programming routine.
 In fact, this method makes an appropriate estimation of an unknown nonlinear set by iteratively involving a series of linear constraints without leading to infeasibility.
 However, with such a large number of extreme systems, the optimization process is unfortunately terminated with unsuccessful outcomes.
 The reason is that, in each iteration, a number of cutting planes could be generated and incorporated into the new linear programming routine, and these definitely lead to huge amount of computational efforts to solve this optimization problem.

-{Additionally, comparisons with some existing numerical solvers are carried out.
-Gurobi~\cite{gurobi} and SCS~\cite{SCS} are used to solve the optimization problem.
-Similar to the cutting-plane method, the optimization cannot return successful outcomes.
+Additionally, some existing numerical solvers, such as Gurobi~\cite{gurobi} and SCS~\cite{SCS}, are not capable to solve this optimization problem.
 However, with an ADMM framework in our proposed development, the original optimization problem is decomposed into a series of manageable sub-problems that can be solved effectively.
-This is because that, in each iteration, the explicit solution to these sub-problems can be obtained very efficiently, e.g., within 1 ms. In this case, our proposed approach alleviates the computational burden with the splitting scheme.}
+This is because that, in each iteration, the explicit solution to these sub-problems can be obtained very efficiently.
+In this case, our proposed approach alleviates the computational burden with the splitting scheme.

 Furthermore, the LQR controller is used as a benchmark for comparison of the system performance.
 Note that for the LQR controller, it is determined by the algebraic Riccati equation.
 Then, the extreme system is used again in the comparison, and the system response is presented in Fig.~\ref{fig:response3}, where the dashed line represents the response with the proposed controller and the solid line indicates the response with the LQR controller.
 It is pertinent to note that for the purpose of a fair comparison, weighting matrices in the LQR are tuned such that the control inputs are at the same level as those attained in our proposed method.
 Essentially our proposed method demonstrates superior performance over the LQR approach, which can be clearly observed from Fig.~\ref{fig:response3}.
 This is because parametric uncertainties are considered in our proposed method, and the disturbance attenuation is suppressed at its minimal level; however, the LQR does not take parametric uncertainties and disturbance attenuation into consideration.